 Civil Rights Review

-A representative from the OSU Extension Service Administration conducts the internal Civil Rights reviews.
+The Extension Assistant Director for Diversity, Equity and Inclusion conducts the internal Civil Rights reviews.
 The purpose of the internal civil rights review is to ensure that all reasonable efforts are being made to deliver and provide equal access and opportunity to Extension programs and services.

-OSUES off-campus offices will have an internal civil rights review on a five-year rotational basis.
+OSUES off-campus offices will have an internal civil rights review on a three-year rotational basis, based on their region.

 The documentation below must be reviewed and completed before the scheduled civil rights review.